ExistentialAudio/BlackHole/README.md

 - Check that the volume is all the way up on BlackHole input and output in ``Audio Midi Setup``.

-- If you are using a multi-output device, due to issues with macOS the Build-in Output must be enabled and listed as the top device in the Multi-Output. https://github.com/ExistentialAudio/BlackHole/wiki/Multi-Output-Device#4-select-output-devices
+- If you are using a multi-output device, due to issues with macOS the Built-in Output must be enabled and listed as the top device in the Multi-Output. https://github.com/ExistentialAudio/BlackHole/wiki/Multi-Output-Device#4-select-output-devices

 ### Where is `/Library/Audio/Plug-Ins/HAL/`?